 This is a strange little book.
-In theory, I ought not have enjoyed it, yet in practice it made me smile, kept me listening and made me want to seek out the next book in the series.
+In theory, I ought not to have enjoyed it, yet in practice, it made me smile, kept me listening and made me want to seek out the next book in the series.

-“Samantha Watkins” is a cute, wish fulfillment, ordinary-human-meets-vampire-and-becomes-extraordinary book with a surprising large amount of down-played violence and sexual tension of the “Oh my!
+“Samantha Watkins” is a cute, wish fulfilment, ordinary-human-meets-vampire-and-becomes-extraordinary book with a surprisingly large amount of down-played violence and sexual tension of the “Oh my!
 He’s holding my hand and I’m blushing” type.
-Think Nancy Drew as a vampires assistant, then ask yourself why a woman in her late twenties is acting like an inexperienced teenager.
+Think Nancy Drew as a vampire’s assistant, then ask yourself why a woman in her late twenties is acting like an inexperienced teenager.